 Eric Ecklund- Associate Professor of Management, Saint Francis University.

 Edward Carson- Dean of Multicultural Education and History instructor at The Governor’s Academy in Byfield, MA.

 Art Small-Arthur Small is an economist and data scientist.
 He previously held faculty positions at Columbia University and Penn State University, as well as a visiting position at Cornell University.
 He has served as Principal or Senior Investigator on nearly $1M in grants from U.S. National Science Foundation, in mainly in the areas of environmental economics and weather risk management.
 His research on the economics of biodiversity has been recognized by the American Agricultural Economics Association with their Award for Quality of Research Discovery.
 In 2008, he served on the Organizing Committee of a Workshop on Space Weather for the U.S. National Academy of Sciences.
 He was also a co-founder and leading member of the Committee to Establish the National Institute of Finance, a citizens’ initiative that led to the establishment, under the Dodd-Frank Act, of the Office of Financial Research, a quantitative financial research unit within the U.S. Treasury Department.
 More recently he has worked as a commercial data scientist on systems to detect fraud in financial transactions.

-Program 2019: Stephen Baker, Ryan Korstange , co-chairs
+Program 2019: Julie Phillips, Ryan Korstange , co-chairs

 Nominating: Dorothy Hurlburt, Chair